 Although it may be more pleasant to hear units pluralized when spoken aloud, it is improper:

-#5 Updated by Shaun Walbridge about 10 years ago
+#5 Updated by Shaun Walbridge over 10 years ago

 A couple of things:

 We don't use the SI system for prefixing our quantity of bytes, which relies on base 10 numbering instead of the base two numbering computing convention, and I'm doubtful we'll adopt this somewhat confusing prefixing (e.g. saying 100 MiB (mebibyte) instead of 100MB as we do now in the EML documentation).